Albert0Luna/Spotify-astro-clone/README.md

     - 🔃 Create a Pull Request describing your changes.

 ### We welcome your contributions and suggestions!
 Feel free to open issues to discuss new features or report bugs.
+Based on a midudev tutorial